cwi-dis/cwipc/doc/registration.md

 >
 > The workaround is to try fine alignment again, with the subject standing in a different pose.

-## Limiting your point clouds

-> This section is important, even when using `cwipc_register --guided`

-At this point, if you view your point cloud with `cwipc_view` you will see that it contains all the walls, floor, ceiling, furniture, etc.

-> Currently you have to fix this by manually editing `cameraconfig.json`.
-It should be possible to edit `cameraconfig.json` while `cwipc_view` is running, and then typing `c` to reload `cameraconfig.json`.
-But this does not always work, you may have to stop and restart `cwipc_view` to see the result of your edits.

-### Near and far points

-The first thing to edit is `threshold_near` and `threshold_far`.
-These are the near and far point for all depth cameras (in meters).
-Adjust these to get rid of most of the walls, while keeping the whole target area visible.
-Looking at the floor is a good way to determine how you are doing.

-### Radius

-Only for Kinect there is another parameter you can play with: `radius_filter` applies a cylindrical filter around the origin.

-### Repeat fine calibration

-You now have a clean capture of the subject without walls and furniture, but with the floor still visible.
-This may be the best time to do the fine calibration.

-> **xxxjack here we need a screenshot, or maybe two**

 ### Remove floor and ceiling

-Next adjust `height_min` and `height_max` to get rid of floor and ceiling.
-Both have to be non-zero otherwise the filter will not be applied (but `height_min` can be less than zero if you want to keep the floor visible.
+Next adjust `height_min` and `height_max` to get rid of both floor and ceiling.
+Both have to be non-zero otherwise the filter will not be applied.

-> **xxxjack here we need a screenshot**

 ### Color matching

 You probably want to play with the various exposure parameters such as `color_whitebalance` and `color_exposure_time` to get the best color fidelity, but you really have to experiment here.

 We are working on partially automating this process, but that is not done yet.

+Depth exposure can be left on auto (if the camera supports it) but color should be manual, so that it is the same for all cameras.

 ### Final results